lynchdean/deanlynch-xyz/README.md

 This is my own personal website built using **_React_** and **_TypeScript_**

-It's currently a **_WORK IN PROGRESS_**, and I will be adding new features to in over the coming weeks.
+I'm currently doing an overhaul of the design.
+If you're interested, you can have a look at the **v2 branch**.

 You can visit the live version over on **_[deanlynch.xyz](https://deanlynch.xyz/)_**